 Ever since the first time I drove Highway 1 along the Big Sur coast, I have been intrigued by the small lighthouse on the hill that you see as you head north.
-The lighthouse is only accessible via a guided tour on the weekends though so it wasn’t until recently when I was finally in the area on the right day to get to take a tour of this historic spot.
-It takes a good half day to get to the lighthouse and go on the 3-hour tour, and it is a beautiful and historic part of Big Sur that I highly recommend.
+The lighthouse is only accessible via a guided tour on the weekends though, so it wasn’t until recently that I was finally in the area on the right day to get to take a tour of this historic spot.
+It takes a good half day to get to the lighthouse and go on the 3-hour tour, and it is a beautiful and memorable part of Big Sur that I highly recommend.
 Here is all the information.

 - Cost: $15 a person

 - 1.5 miles of walking with a significant uphill portion

 - First come first served so get there early (at least 30 minutes before the tour), especially in the summer

 - Let only 40 people on each tour

 - This information is from my visit in 2018

 - Read about all my favorite Big Sur spots here